softeng-feup/open-cx-bit-counter/README.md

 - As an organizer I want to know the schedule of the talks to identify the rooms being used and display them, to the participants.
 - As an organizer I want to know the schedule of the talks and which rooms they are happening so as to not give wrong information to the atendees.
   **Pre-condition:** Organizer access home page.
-  **Test steps:** Clicks on a day in the calendar; clicks on a talk occuring that day, if there is any
+  **Test steps:** Clicks on a day in the calendar; clicks on a talk occuring that day, if there is any.
-  **Expected results:** On the talk tab it is displayed the room where it is happening, and when it is starting and ending
+  **Expected results:** On the talk tab it is displayed the room where it is happening, and when it is starting and ending.
 - As an oragnizer I want to add new talks to the database which should be made availabe to the users.
   **Pre-condition:** Organizer access home page.
   **Test steps:** Clicks on the hamburguer menu, then Add Talks; and fills the form.